jonahscottlewis/noted/README.md

 An API which has weather information based on longitude and latitude.
 Input your area code and the screen will display the current temperature, min-max-temperature, humidity and wind speed in the designated area.

 # Hopes for Future Development
-*Add a Sign-in Page and Journaling Page
+*Add a Sign-in Page and Journaling Page for more in depth notes.
-*Finishing development on Calendar and Lists pages *Add more media query breaks
+*Finishing development on Calendar and Lists pages.
+*Add more media query breaks to make mobile friendly.
-*Expand on styling
+*Expand on styling.
 *Add another API to add to the nutrition page which counts the calories per the ingredients for shown recipes.